Create an elastic node pool with a custom image

 sysctl --system

-5. Run the following commands to create a configuration file for containerd:
+5. Create a configuration file for containerd:

 mkdir -p /etc/containerd